 "You get back what you give," believes Mary.
 She knows that MLKCH staff give of themselves daily and come to work with genuine caring.
 For her, giving a charitable gift through payroll deduction is an extension of that caring.

 "You get out of your job and your experience here what you put into it.”

-Today, Mary continues to serve on the volunteer leadership committee for MLKCH Gives—the employee giving program she set in motion three years ago.
-She’s proud of how many staff participate in the campaign and are excited to give back to the place where they work.
+Today, Mary continues to serve on the volunteer leadership committee for MLKCH Gives—the employee giving program she set in motion six years ago.
+She's proud of how many staff participate in the campaign and are excited to give back to the place where they work.

 “I think MLKCH Gives creates such a family feeling that we’re all doing this together," she says.
 "I think it shows that there’s a lot of heart here.”